pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

    --add privilege:permit-replace-certificate-request
 ```

-- Once these changes are in place on the other servers, the following command can be used to purge retired listener certificates from remote instances:
+- After these changes are in place on the other servers, the following command can be used to purge retired listener certificates from remote instances:

 ```
 replace-certificate purge-remote-retired-listener-certificates